nataliabernardo/nataliab_metis/Project_5/Readme.md

 Image Classification x Object Detection x Object Segmentation.

-add comparison image
 <p align="center"> <img src="post_images/image_detection.jpg" width="90%"></p>

-Chose Object Detection
-* Tensorflow Object Detection API facilitates this task
-* Requires drawing bounding boxes for labeling objects in you own
+For this project I chose the object detection method.
+First, because Tensorflow Object Detection API facilitates the task.
+Second, since I'm training images with custom classes it requires drawing simple bounding boxes around the ramps, instead of polygons as in segmentation.

 #### Tensorflow Object Detection API:

 Released in 2017.
-Does the fine-tuning of a pre-trained object detection model using own data set with new classes, method called "transfer learning".
+Does the fine-tuning of a pre-trained object detection model with own data set with new classes, method called "transfer learning".
 It modifies the dense layers and the final softmax layer to output 2 categories (yellow_curb_ramp, gray_curb_ramp) instead of a 1000.

 #### Architecture